netplexflix/TV-Show-Recommendations-for-Plex/README.md

 ---
 ## 🧙‍♂️ How are recommendations picked?

-The script checks your Plex library for watched movies and notes its characteristics, such as genres, director, actors, rating, language, plot keywords, themes, etc...
+The script checks your Plex library for watched TV Shows and notes its characteristics, such as genres, director, actors, rating, language, plot keywords, themes, etc...
 It keeps a frequency count of how often each of these characteristics were found to build a profile on what you like watching.
-If you use Plex's user Ratings to rate your movies, the script will use these to better understand what you like or dislike.
+If you use Plex's user Ratings to rate your TV Shows, the script will use these to better understand what you like or dislike.

 **For each unwatched Plex TV Show**, it calculates a similarity score based on how many of those familiar elements it shares with your watch profile, giving extra weight to those you watch more frequently and rate highly.</br>